sideci/goodcheck/docusaurus/docs/configuration.md

   - vendor
 ```

-A *rule* hash under a `rules` list contains the following attributes:
+A *rule* hash under the `rules` list contains the following attributes:

 | Name                  | Description                                                    | Required? |
 | --------------------- | -------------------------------------------------------------- | --------- |